- 1. Organization

 A participant’s commitment is only validated after receipt of the required payment before the official closing date for entries.

-Each competitor must send to the organizer, at the latest when collecting his bib, a photocopy of a medical certificate of no contraindication to the practice of sport in competition dating less than one year on the date. of the competition.
+Each competitor must send to the organizer, at the latest 10 days before the race, a photocopy of a medical certificate of no contraindication to the practice of sport in competition dating less than one year on the date. of the competition.
 This applies to the GT160 and GT85.

 - 5. Registration fees